ztaal/Ludo/README.md

 AI2 - Tools of Artificial Intelligence
 ====
-University of Southern Denmark
+University of Southern Denmark.

-Ludo player based on the reinforcement leanring method Q-learning.
+Ludo player based on the reinforcement learning method Q-learning.